ieco-lab/GIST/README.md

 To run the code as is, you first need to download the datafrom two sources: [iecolab GIST data](https://drive.google.com/open?id=1BvBREOt57L6hZyJWSgV1EGzO83VcNsJw) and [Philadelphia Water Department GI data](https://www.opendataphilly.org/dataset?q=green+infrastructure).
 The data are stored as zip files and will need to be extracted.

 ## Feedback and Questions
+* This repository is a work in progress and is distributed as is, but we welcome feedback.

 * Please contact Tyler Tran for any questions about how to run the code.

 * If you you've found a bug, open an issue (tagged 'bug') that contains a  [minimal, complete, and verifiable example](https://stackoverflow.com/help/mcve "How to make a great reproducible example?").
 We'll try and get back to you quickly.
 If you are able to solve the bug on your own, please post the correction.